SialkLang/Sialk/CONTRIBUTING.md

-# Contributing Guide for SalamLang/Salam
+# Contributing Guide for SialkLang/Sialk

-Welcome to Salam!
+Welcome to Sialk!
 We're excited to have you on board and contributing to our open-source project.
 This guide will help you navigate the contribution process and ensure that your contributions are valuable and well-received.

 ## Ways to Contribute

 1. **Code Contributions**: Fix bugs, add new features, or improve existing code.
 Follow our coding conventions and guidelines (see below) when submitting code contributions.

-2. **Documentation**: Write or improve documentation, including README files, code comments, and user guides, to help others understand and use Salam.
+2. **Documentation**: Write or improve documentation, including README files, code comments, and user guides, to help others understand and use Sialk.

-3. **Testing**: Ensure the quality and stability of Salam by writing and running tests, identifying bugs, and preventing regressions.
+3. **Testing**: Ensure the quality and stability of Sialk by writing and running tests, identifying bugs, and preventing regressions.

 4. **Bug Reports**: Report any bugs or unexpected behavior you encounter, including steps to reproduce the issue and your environment details.